GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex14_gene_annotation_part2.md

 #### Annotation

 The first step in `DRAM` is to annotate genes by assigning database identifiers to genes.
 Short contigs (default < 2,500 bp) are initially removed.
 Then, `Prodigal` is used to detect open reading frames (ORFs) and to predict their amino acid sequences.
 Next, `DRAM` searches all amino acid sequences against multiple databases, providing a single *Raw* output.
-When gene annotation is complete, all results are merged in a single tab-delimited annotation table, including best hit for each database for user comparison.
+When gene annotation is complete, all results are merged in a single tab-delimited annotation table, including the best hit for each database for user comparison.

 #### Distillation

-After genome annotation, a distill step follows with the aim to curate these annotations into useful functional categories, creating genome statistics and metabolism summary files, and stored in the *Distillate* output.
-The genome statistics provides most genome quality information required for [MIMAG](https://www.nature.com/articles/nbt.3893), including `GTDB-tk` and `checkM` information if provided by the user.
-Summarised metabolism table include the number of genes with specific metabolic function identifiers (KO, CAZY ID, etc) fore each genome, with information obtained from multiple databases.
+After genome annotation, a distill step follows with the aim to curate these annotations into useful functional categories, creating genome statistics and metabolism summary files, which are stored in the *Distillate* output.
+The genome statistics provides most genome quality information required for [MIMAG](https://www.nature.com/articles/nbt.3893) standards, including `GTDB-tk` and `checkM` information if provided by the user.
+The summarised metabolism table includes the number of genes with specific metabolic function identifiers (KO, CAZY ID, etc) for each genome, with information obtained from multiple databases.
 The *Distillate* output is then further distilled into the *Product*, an html file displaying a heatmap, as well as the corresponding data table.
 We will investigate all these files later on.

 ---